HSNAlekhya/websites/README.md

            It sets the look and feel of the website and guides users to the rest of its pages.

 Design : It is the final and overall look and feel of the website that has a result of
-         proper use and integration elements like navigation menus, graphics, layout, navigation menus etc
+         proper use and integration elements like navigation menus, graphics, layout, navigation menus etc.

 Content : Every web pages contained on the website together make up the content of the website.
           Good content on the webpages makes the website more effective and attractive.